-ii.
-Innovative components being proposed
+- i.
+Interventions planned to be undertaken - ii.
+Innovative components being proposed b.

-b.
 PHM and distribution:

-ii.
-Innovative components being proposed
+- i.
+Interventions planned to be undertaken - ii.
+Innovative components being proposed g.

-g.
 Land Details

 Proposed locations of land for all proposed hard infrastructure to be created under the project, its status along with longitude & latitude coordinates: